MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/01-identify-compatibility-issues.md

 To run this exercise, ensure you have the following in place before proceeding:

 - You’ll need SQL Server 2019 or a later version, along with the [**AdventureWorksLT**](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms) lightweight database that is compatible with your specific SQL Server instance.
 - Download and install [Azure Data Studio](https://learn.microsoft.com/sql/azure-data-studio/download-azure-data-studio).
-If it's already installed, make sure that you’re using the most recent version.
+If it's already installed, update it to make sure that you’re using the most recent version.
 - A SQL user with read access to the source database.

+## Restore a SQL Server database and run a command

+1. Select the Windows Start button and type SSMS.
+Select **Microsoft SQL Server Management Studio 18** from the list.

+1. When SSMS opens, notice that the **Connect to Server** dialog will be pre-populated with the default instance name.
+Select **Connect**.

+1. Select the **Databases** folder, and then **New Query**.

+1. In the new query window, copy and paste the below T-SQL into it.
+Execute the query to restore the database.

+    ```sql
+    RESTORE DATABASE AdventureWorksLT
+    FROM DISK = 'C:\LabFiles\AdventureWorksLT2019.bak'
+    WITH RECOVERY,
+          MOVE 'AdventureWorksLT2019_Data'
+            TO 'C:\LabFiles\AdventureWorksLT2019.mdf',
+          MOVE 'AdventureWorksLT2019_Log'
+            TO 'C:\LabFiles\AdventureWorksLT2019.ldf';
+    ```

+    > **Note**: Ensure that the database backup file name and path in the above example match your actual backup file.
+If they don’t, the command may fail.

+1. You should see a successful message after the restore is complete.

-- Run the following command on the **AdventureWorksLT** database in the SQL Server instance:
+1. Run the following command on the **AdventureWorksLT** database in the SQL Server instance.

 ```sql
 ALTER TABLE [SalesLT].[Customer] ADD [Next] VARCHAR(5);